-This Electrical Safety Policy is to be reviewed every three years, with regard to procedures and the competence of staff for their assigned duties, by the Designated Person and the Authorising Engineer.
+This policy will be reviewed every three years, or earlier if required, with regard to procedures and the competence of staff for their assigned duties, by the Designated Person and the Authorising Engineer.

 An agreed minute of the Authorising Engineers review meeting is to be retained in the Operational Procedures Manual and copies passed to all Authorised Persons.